stardog-union/stardog-blog/content/posts/stardog-3-is-coming.md

 Stardog HA Cluster beta was released in Fall, 2014; while it was usable, it wasn't as robust as we wanted.
-Let's start by saying that distributed systems of any kind are hard And distributed semantic graph databases are even harder.
+Let's start by saying that distributed systems of any kind are hard.
+And distributed semantic graph databases are even harder.
 But for the 3.0 release Edgar Rodriguez Diaz and Fernando Hernandez beat the Cluster into shape.